 Solid Waste Management Plan Amendments

 In the 2019 legislative session, the Maryland General Assembly passed a bill that required an update to the SWMP.
-Senate Bill 370, Environment – Recycling – Office Buildings requires that owners of office buildings 150,000 square feet or greater provide recycling receptacles for the collection of paper, cardboard, metal, and plastic recyclable materials on or before October 2, 2021.
+Senate Bill 370, Environment – Recycling – Office Buildings requires that owners of buildings with 150,000 square feet or greater of office space provide recycling receptacles for the collection of paper, cardboard, metal, and plastic recyclable materials on or before October 1, 2021.
 In addition, the bill requires the County Recycling Plan (the SWMP) to address the collection of recyclable materials from the affected office buildings by October 1, 2020.
 In a letter dated August 16, 2019, Maryland Department of the Environment (MDE) recommended that the county develop a SWMP amendment to address the requirements of the bill.
 The Department of Solid Waste Management has begun the requirements necessary for amending the plan, which includes a statutory public hearing process.
 This page will be updated when the public hearing has been scheduled.

 The draft amendment outlines seven components of the plan: collection and marketing, stakeholders, participants, materials to be recycled, a schedule of implementation, program monitoring, and enforcement.
 Details of these components begin on page 3-12.
 Additionally, a listing of current properties of 150,000 square feet minimum are found in the new Appendix G (page A-36).